Defaultse/SalemFresh/README.md

 - Subscription/Unsubscription to that products
 - Changing subscription interval
 - Listing all current subscriptions
-- Leaving feedbacks to shop and products
+- Leaving feedbacks to shop, products and deliverer

 Manager:
 - Registration of deliverers to the system
 - Access to admin page

 Deliverer:
+- Login
-- Get list of subscriptions and execute them
+- Get list of orders
-- Get address of a costumer from subcription info
+- Get address of a costumer of order
+- Change status of order after successful delivery